QiuhuaL/Udacity-DRL-ContinousControl/REPORT.md

 The code implemented for this project is based on the [DDPG code for the pendulum example](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) in the Deep Reinforcement Learning Nanodegree.
 The following are the files:

 - model.py: In this Python file, the deep Neural Network models are defined.
-- ddpg_agent.py:  In this Python file, the DQN agent class and a Replay Buffer memory used by the DQN are defined.
+- ddpg_agent.py:  In this Python file, the ddpg agent class, the Ornstein-Uhlenbeck noise proces and the Replay Buffer memory are defined.
 - Continuous_Control.ipynb:  It is the main routine Jupyter notebook file that trains the DDPG agent.

 ### The DDPG Parameters